For Kindle publishing keywords are important. Very important.

 Interested in drop shipping?
 Read my Salehoo Review

 The Kindle Money Mastery 2.0 (KMM) program was created by Stefan Pylarinos.
-He promises to give students step-by-step classes that could generate enough income up to six-figures.
-You can do all of this by selling Kindle books on Amazon.com.
-On top of this, the program also promises to help you to start making money on Kindle right away.
-The program costs $67 to start, plus various upsells.
+He promises to give students step-by-step classes that could generate enough income up to six-figures by selling Kindle books on Amazon.com.

 KMoneyMastery claims to show you how to outsource everything at a low cost and turn a hefty profit, is this true?